awong234/hierarchical-shiny-select/readme.md

 **Is there a better scheme that minimizes how many inputs need to be refreshed in the hierarchy?**

+I've attempted instead to use a combination of `renderUI` and `uiOutput`, and on each `renderUI` instance, setting `bindEvent` to the category above it in the hierarchy (to be displayed in `app2.R` when ready).
+This solution is faster, but has its own problems; if a value is valid for, say colB, when colA is changed, anything dependent on colB further down the hierarchy will not refresh and we end up with potentially invalid levels for C, D, and E.

 ## Running the app

 The project dependencies are defined by renv; use `renv::restore()` to install